TritonDataCenter/sdcadm/README.md

         --servers=`CN1_UUID` \
         --servers=`CN2_UUID`

-This command will create 3 zookeeper instances, the first of them into the Headnode, then another one into the CN identified by CN1\_UUID and the last one into CN2\_UUID.
+This command will create 2 more binder instances, each one into the CN identified by CN1\_UUID and into CN2\_UUID.

 If you need to create a cluster of 5 instances, you just need to pass couple more CN UUIDs to this command.

-Once the zookeeper instances have been configured and all of them have joined the *"cluster"*, manatee and moray will be reconfigured to begin using this setup instead of the zookeeper service running into the `binder` instance.
+Once the binder instances have been configured and all of them have joined the *"cluster"*, manatee and moray will be restarted to begin using this setup immediately.

 If you put the DC into maintenance, remember to recover it from such state by using `sdcadm experimental dc-maint --stop`, unless you want to proceed